leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Introduction.md

 The guide starts with a section that motivates the relevance of neuroscience to AI.

 The subsequent section contains some reviews that give broad overviews of the systems likely to be at play in the brain.
-Such reviews represent the ‘computational’ level of analysis and aim to give an overview of what systems are likely to act in the brain; this should help contextualise more detailed reviews about particular brain parts and their functions.
+Such reviews emphasise the ‘computational’ level of analysis and aim to give an overview of what systems are likely to act in the brain; this should help contextualise more detailed reviews about particular brain parts and their functions.

 The main guide follows, which primarily tackles the algorithmic/representational level of analysis, though other levels are addressed too.
 I take a mixed approach to divide the literature in a way that makes sense: a combination of divisions by system and by anatomy.
 It sometimes makes sense to look at a particular part of the brain in isolation, then later look at how particular pairs of these components interact, then finally integrating the component into the systems in which it plays a role.
 Though a mostly sensible structure, no part of the brain (and certainly no system within it) works in isolation, hence some reviews will demand knowledge only touched on in later sections and in some unavoidable cases, will demand knowledge that is not included anywhere in the reading list; this is to be expected when only a small subset of the literature can be selected for inclusion.